-Sofia Bartlett is the senior scientist for STIBBIs at BCCDC.
+Sofia Bartlett is the interim scientific director for Clinical Prevention Services at BCCDC.
 She is also an adjunct professor in the UBC School of Population and Public Health.

 Dr. Bartlett's research interests include:

 - Addressing knowledge gaps around the overlap of sexually transmitted and blood-borne infections (STIBBIs), as well as emerging/re-emerging infections such as SARS-CoV-2 and tuberculosis, substance use, and incarceration, that have the potential to inform public health policy and programming, while also advancing the rights and the health of marginalized people.